 Facing Racism

-The only program of its kind, Soul 2 Soul Sisters hosts Facing Racism cohorts comprised of mostly white and non-Black people of color who identify as activists, educators, professionals, faith leaders, artists, social workers, and more in centering Black Women & femmes, Black experiences, and Black liberation.
+Soul 2 Soul Sisters hosts Facing Racism cohorts comprised of mostly white and non-Black people of color who identify as activists, educators, professionals, faith leaders, artists, social workers, and more in centering Black Women & femmes, Black experiences, and Black liberation.

 We aspire to cultivate structures and systems that provide compassion, abundance and healing for all people, thus individual and collective healing is foundational to Facing Racism programming.